 In order to improve your websites page speed after you have tested it them visit my blog all about ‘How to Improve your Technical SEO‘ which gives a deep dive into how you can optimise your website’s technical factors to improve website search performance.

-Crawlability is a very important factor for Technical SEO and is essential for websites to be optimised for crawlability as this enables search engines like Google to effectively crawl a website for indexing on the SERPs.
+Crawlability is a very important factor for Technical SEO and is essential for websites, as this looks at optimising your website for crawlability as this enables search engines like Google to effectively crawl a website for indexing on the SERPs.

 The main parts that you need to look at to improve your websites crawlability are:

 - Robots.txt File – You need to check that only content you don’t want search engines to crawl are listed in the robots.txt file and also good practice is having a link to your XML sitemap as well.

 - Sitemaps – Both XML and HTML sitemaps are important, however, XML sitemaps are essential to have setup on your website in order to enable easy crawling of your website by search engine crawlers.
 HTML sitemaps have little effect on search rankings these days, however, are still good practice and are great for helping with Internal linking as well as user experience so that users can easily find the information they are looking for on your site.

 - Website Structure – This looks at both internal linking and hierarchy of your website pages.
 The most important pages need to be within 3 clicks from the homepage.